DudyLee/DudyLee.github.io/_pages/about.md

 ---
 Hello, my name is Rubin Li, and I am currently pursuing a Bachelor’s degree in Telecommunication Engineering at [School of Electronics and Information Technology](https://seit.sysu.edu.cn/), [Sun Yat-sen University](https://www.sysu.edu.cn/).
 I am fortunate to be advised by [Prof. Chang-Dong Wang](https://www.scholat.com/changdongwang.cn).

-I am a highly self-driven student, eager to further my research in the fields of **data science** and **large language models (LLMs)**.
-My research interests include **data mining**, **LLMs**, and any **related interdisciplinary areas**.
-I am actively seeking a PhD program to further my studies and eager to contribute to and collaborate on cutting-edge research projects in these areas.
+I am a highly self-driven student, eager to further my research in the fields of **data science**, **large language models (LLMs)** and any **related interdisciplinary areas**.
+I am actively seeking a PhD or Mphil program to further my studies and eager to contribute to and collaborate on cutting-edge research projects in these areas.
 If my profile aligns with your research interests, please contact me.
 I would love to discuss potential opportunities for collaboration and further learning.

 You can find my CV and email here: [Rubin Li's Curriculum Vitae](../assets/LrbCV.pdf), Email: lirubin0108@163.com.

-#News
+News
 ======
 *2024.9* &emsp; **DHGP** paper is accepted by ICDM'24.